-There is a ramp provided for access to the main school building from the playground for any physically disabled pupil or visitor and the main entrance to the Leigh building is by ramp.
+There is a ramp provided for access to the main school building from the playground for any physically disabled pupil or visitor.
+Both entrances to the Leigh building and the school office provides level entry access.

 Both the main school building and the Leigh building have disabled toilet facilities.